 This may work well if you are the only founder, or in case it is clear from the beginning onwards how much each founder will contribute.
 But that is hardly the case with start-ups.
 Mostly there is a team of people and at the start you don’t know how much you need to invest before you get to break-even, and what kind of investments you need.

-The Dutch ‘Coöperatie’ is a good alternative
+The Dutch ‘Coöperatie’ is a good alternative to the Dutch BV

 The ‘Coöperatie’, or cooperative, is a legal entity that is comparable to a BV, but has much more flexibility.
 Profit rights and voting rights can be attributed to the members in different ways, and this can change along the way, without going to the notary.
 And especially if you plan to move out of the Netherlands in due course, there is another advantage: you may be exempt of dividend taxes.